procinproc/PiP/README.md

 where processes may be derived from the same program or different programs.
 Threads basically share most of the kernel resources, such as address space, file descriptors, a process id, and so on whilst processes do not.
-Every process has its ows file descriptor space, for example.
+Every process has its own file descriptor space, for example.
 When a ULP is scheduled by a KLT having PID 1000, then the getpid() is called by the ULP returns 1000.
 Further, when the ULT is migrated to be scheduled by the other KLT, then the returned PID is different.
-So, when implemnting a ULP system, this systemcall consistency must be preserved.
+So, when implementing a ULP system, this systemcall consistency must be preserved.
 In ULP on PiP, the consistency can be maintained by utilizing the above BLT mechanism.
 When a ULT tries to call a system call, it is coupled with its kernel thread which